DouglasDivine/Thesis/README.md

 - The Gradient Boosting Regressor (GBR) model outperformed all other models due to its ability to handle various types of data and capture non-linear connections and interactions between variables.
 - A notable conclusion from the permutation feature importance analysis is that the oxygen (O) content had the most impact on various parameters, including H/C ratio, O/C ratio, gas yield, oil yield, and biochar yield.
 This was closely followed by the pyrolysis temperature (PT).

-## Repository Structure

-- `data/`: Contains the dataset used for analysis.
-- `notebooks/`: Jupyter notebooks used for data preprocessing, model training, and results interpretation.
-- `scripts/`: Any relevant scripts used in the project.
-- `results/`: Resulting plots, figures, and data outputs.

-## Dependencies

-- Python 3.x
-- Jupyter Notebook
-- Libraries (NumPy, Pandas, Scikit-learn, XGBoost, etc.)

 ## Getting Started
 1. Clone this repository to your local machine.
 2. Install the necessary dependencies using `pip install -r requirements.txt`.
-3. Explore the Jupyter notebooks in the `notebooks/` directory for detailed analysis and findings.
+3. Explore the Jupyter notebooks in the main.ipynb for detailed analysis and findings.

-## Contributors

-- [Your Name]
-- [Additional Contributors]

-## License
+## Note

-This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details.
+- The data.xlsx in the datasets folder contains the raw data from the online source mentioned in the acknowledgment section.
+- The dataset.xlsx in the datasets folder contains the transformed and preprocessed data used in this thesis.
+- Finally, the clean_data.xlsx contains the cleaned data used in this research

 ## Acknowledgments

-- Mention any sources of data, libraries, or tools that were helpful in this project.

-Feel free to update and customize this README according to your project's specific needs.
+- Dr.Jude Okolie (University of Oklahoma, Gallogly College of Engineering) and M.sc Stell(Hochschule Bremerhaven) for their support and supervision
+- Raw datasets for this research can be found online at https://doi.org/10.1016/j.fuel.2021.122812
+- link to the trained model and deployed app on hugging face space: https://huggingface.co/spaces/DTonye/Waste-Biomass-Pyrolysis-Predictor